cargo-embed

 enabled = true

-All available options can be found in the default.toml.
-This example uses toml syntax to set each option under the default top-level profile key.
+This example uses toml syntax to set each option under the default

-The Embed.toml should be part of the project, i.e. added to Git history.
-For local-only configuration overrides, you can create an Embed.local.toml (or .embed.local.toml) file and add that to your .gitignore.
-The local files take precedence.
+should be part of the project, i.e. added to Git history.
+For

 Profiles

-For example, in your Embed.toml:
+For example, in your Embed.toml

 [default.general]